malikharis1/C-notes/Readme.md

 # Basic C Programming Examples 🎇

-Welcome to the "4C-Notes" repository!
+Welcome to the "C-Notes" repository!
 This collection features a variety of simple C programs designed specifically for beginners.
 Whether you're new to programming or looking to strengthen your understanding of fundamental concepts in C, these examples are perfect for practice and learning.

 ## Data Types and Variables: